pushkarkadam/portfolio/my_collections/_posts/2022-09-03-code-breaking-interactive.md

 ## Chapter 3a: Holbein
 ---

 The first message from Caesar Cypher talked about `the hidden symbol of death in Holbein` and `switch to vigenere cipher`.
-I searched the Holbein on the internet, and after going through several images, one image struck out.
-The image was a famous painting by Holbein called The Ambassadors.  *Fig. 4* shows The Ambassadors by Hans Holbein the Younger.
+You search the Holbein on the internet, and after going through several images, one image strikes out.
+The image is a famous painting by Holbein called The Ambassadors.  *Fig. 4* shows The Ambassadors by Hans Holbein the Younger.

 {% include image.html url="/portfolio/assets/images/blogs/cryptography/holbein.jpg" description="<strong>Fig. 4</strong>.
 The Ambassadors by Hans Holbein the Younger (Image credit: The National Gallery, UK)" %}